-From the eastern end of the parking area, follow the yellow-blazed West Trapps Connector Trail, a gravel road which leads east, parallel to Route 44/55.
+From the vehicle turnaround at the eastern end of the parking area, follow the yellow-blazed West Trapps Connector Trail, a gravel road which leads east, parallel to Route 44/55.
 In about a quarter of a mile, you’ll reach the Trapps Bridge.
-Ascend the rock stairway that leads up to the bridge, turn right, and cross the bridge.
+Climb the gravel road that leads up to the bridge, turn sharply right, cross the bridge, then turn right again.
 About 150 feet beyond the bridge, three light-blue blazes mark the start of the Millbrook Ridge Trail.
 Turn left and follow this trail – marked with paint blazes on the rocks – which steeply climbs over rock slabs dotted with pitch pines.
 Soon, you’ll reach a north-facing viewpoint (the first of many along the ridge).

 A short distance beyond, after some more climbing, you’ll reach the crest of the ridge (known as the Near Trapps).
 Here, there is an even-broader view from a point called the Hawk Watch.
 To the left, you can see Dickie Barre, with the Catskill Mountains in the distance beyond.
 To the right, there is a sweeping view over the Wallkill Valley, with New Paltz visible in the distance.
 This is a good spot to rest and take a break from the climb.

 The trail now levels off and continues through a wooded area along the ridge, with scrub oak and pitch pine and an understory of blueberry bushes.
 Soon, you’ll reach another viewpoint on the left, with the Sky Top tower of the Mohonk Mountain House visible to the north, and the intersection of Routes 299 and 44/55 directly below.